 Auto Bypass Low Battery: if enabled, TotalConnect zones will immediately be bypassed when they report low battery.
 This option helps because zones tend to report low battery in the middle of the night.
 The downside of this option is that when the alarm system is armed, the bypassed zone will not be monitored.

 automation: - alias: "Alarm: Disarmed Daytime" trigger: platform: state entity_id: alarm_control_panel.total_connect to: "disarmed" condition: condition: sun before: sunset action: service: scene.turn_on target: entity_id: scene.OnDisarmedDaytime - alias: "Alarm: Armed Away" trigger: platform: state entity_id: alarm_control_panel.total_connect to: "armed_away" action: service: scene.turn_on target: entity_id: scene.OnArmedAway - alias: "Alarm: Arm Home Instant at Sunset" trigger: platform: sun event: sunset offset: '0' action: service: totalconnect.arm_home_instant target: entity_id: alarm_control_panel.total_connect

-If you have issues running this component, you may require
+If you have issues running this integration, you may require

 libxmlsec1-dev packages.
 To install these on Raspbian, run the command: